-All beans like a long root run so sow either into specially purchased root trainers, image left, or cheaper, toilet roll holders.
+All beans like a long root run and are best germinated in either into specially purchased root trainers, image left, or cheaper, toilet roll holders.

-Sow in the order you will plant out: Broad beans, Runner beans French beans.
+Sow in the order you will plant out: Broad beans, Peas, Runner beans and then French beans.

 Treat the different types of beans differently; Broad beans are more hardy and will withstand some chilly weather, Runner beans a bit less so but will take it cooler, and French beans are very cold sensitive and really hate chilly winds.

 To avoid gluts plant successively, which means plant out new plants or sow into pots/directly into the soil every 2 weeks.
 In theory this means plants come to cropping every two weeks but the weather conditions can interrupt this carefully laid plan.

 For more detailed information and tips on growing Broad Beans, Runner Beans and Peas